mui/material-ui/CONTRIBUTING.md

 ### Testing the changes on the documentation site

 The documentation site is built with Material-UI and contains examples of all the components.
-This is the best place to test your changes.
+This is a great place to experiment with your changes.

 To get started: